npdeloss/meirlop/README.md

                         output directory.
   --html                Set this flag to write motif html results table to
                         output directory.
 Includes motif weblogos.
-  --kmer max_k          Set maximum length of kmers to consider during
+  --kmer max_k          Set length of kmers to consider during regression.
-                        regression.
-Frequency of kmers will be used as a covariate in logistic regression.
+                        Principal components based on frequency of kmers will be used as a covariates in logistic regression.
+Set to 0 to disable.
 Default = 2 --length              Set this flag to incorporate sequence length as a covariate in logistic regression.
+Multiple covariates
+                        will be reduced to principal components.
   --gc                  Set this flag to incorporate GC content as a covariate
                         in logistic regression.
 Recommend setting --kmer to 0 if using --gc.
+Multiple covariates will be reduced to principal components.
   --covariates covariates_table_file
                         Supply an optional tab-separated file containing
                         additional covariates to incorporate in logistic
                         regression.
 Columns should be labeled, and the first column should match sequence names in the fasta file.
+                        Multiple covariates will be reduced to principal components.
   --score score_column  Name a column in covariates_table_file to use as the
                         sequence score.
 Use if you don't want to include score in your FASTA file.
 By default, sequence score is